-It's been 5/6 years since we got the court order, but I don't get to see my son enough, I feel like I'm missing out on a lot of his life, and it doesn't help that his mother doesn't inform me on anything going on at his school, I always have to be finding out by calling the schools, she tries to...
+It's been 5/6 years since we got the court order, but I don't get to see my son enough, I feel like I'm missing out on a lot of his life, and it doesn't help that his mother doesn't inform me on anything going on at his school, I always have to be finding out by calling the...
 Read more »

 You can always go back and modify the original court order and ask to be primary conservator and your son live with you.
 Whenever there has been a material and substantial change in circumstances and you think the conditions at his Mom's house are detrimentally affecting him seek primary custody.

 The cost of a divorce depends on whether or not your case is contested or uncontested.
 If it's contested that means you anticipate a lot of fighting, whereas uncontested means you both are going to get through the process amicably.
-Other factors to consider are whether you have children, a home and...Read more »
+Other factors to consider are whether you have children, a...Read more »

 He wants 6 months health insurance after divorce is final and 25.00 a month for 4 months.
 This is a very strange request to me.
 Is there a legal presidence for such a strange request?
 He is very manipulative.
 Just wondering if he could have researched something telling him to make a request like...
 Read more »

 It sounds strange to me too.
 He is not entitled to health insurance after you divorce, as most employers don't insure non-spouses.
 Sounds like he is just putting his "two cents in" because he's not happy about the divorce.
-You should consult with an attorney to see what your options are and how to...Read more »
+You should consult with an attorney to see what your...Read more »

 We don’t have anything to fight over beside the children.
 At the moment we still live in the same house and he is becoming a bully.
 Throwing my shoes away, cussing and yelling all the time.
 I would like to leave and go home to my family in PA, but I am not leaving my children.
 If I take them with...
 Read more »